jowiemann/DBPlan-for-Fhem/README.md

 How to install
 ======
-The Perl modules can be loaded directly into your FHEM installation:
+The Perl module can be loaded directly into your FHEM installation.
+For this please copy the below command into the FHEM command line.

 ```update all https://raw.githubusercontent.com/jowiemann/DBPlan-for-Fhem/master/controls_dbplan.txt```